Shiven-Naidoo/ShivenNaidoo_MScProject/README.md

 **ChIP-seq pipeline:** Annotates and filters a ChIP-seq .bed file from ChIP-Atlas to identify TFs binding to the first introns and promoter regions of _PXDN_ and _PXDNL_ across different cardiovascular cell lines.

 **Microarray pipeline:** Uses exploratory data analysis (EDA) and Quality Control (QC) tools to assess the integrity of gene expression microarray datasets.
-Differential gene expression analysis is then conducted on datasets of sufficient integrity to explore gene expression profiles of PXDN, PXDNL and their associated TFs under various CVD-related conditions.
+Differential gene expression analysis is then conducted on datasets of sufficient integrity to explore gene expression profiles of _PXDN_, _PXDNL_ and their associated TFs under various CVD-related conditions.